 Frequently Asked Questions - FAQ on Arizona DUI

-The Phoenix, Arizona DUI lawyers with David Wroblewski & Associates Law Firm, P.C. understand that DUI can be a confusing subject.
+The Phoenix, Arizona DUI lawyers with Arentz Law Group PLLC understand that DUI can be a confusing subject.
 Here are some of the most frequently asked questions about Arizona DUI.
 If you have been charged with DUI, please do not plead guilty.
-Instead, to discuss your specific DUI situation, contact the DUI lawyers at David Wroblewski & Associates Law Firm, P.C. to schedule a free consultation.
+Instead, to discuss your specific DUI situation, contact the DUI lawyers at Arentz Law Group PLLC to schedule a free consultation.

 - What is DUI?

 - Do I Need to Hire DUI Lawyers?